microsoft/debug-adapter-protocol/specification.md

     description: string;

     /**
-     * Optional attribute listing the available access types for a potential
+     * Attribute lists the available access types for a potential data
-     * data breakpoint.
+     * breakpoint.
 A UI client could surface this information.
      */
     accessTypes?: DataBreakpointAccessType[];

     /**
-     * Optional attribute indicating that a potential data breakpoint could be
+     * Attribute indicates that a potential data breakpoint could be persisted
-     * persisted across sessions.
+     * across sessions.
      */
     canPersist?: boolean;
   };